adarshch2603-cyber/Python-Tute-Dude-Assignments/assignment_three/README.md

 ## Note

-This repository is intended for educational purposes and to demonstrate the learning progress of Divyansh Goenka in the Tutedude Python course.
+This repository is intended for educational purposes and to demonstrate the learning progress of Adarshhiremath in the Tutedude Python course.